Political violence in the United States: 1980–2000

 A 1986 Central Missouri State University comparative analysis between left-wing and right-wing extremist groups commissioned by the Department of Justice found that both left-wing and right-wing extremist groups pose dangers to the U.S., but right-wing groups were assessed as having greater potential impact due to their alignment with traditional American values.
 By the 1990s, more extremists were joining right-wing organizations, including militias and white supremacist groups.

 President Ronald Reagan was shot in 1981 after giving a speech in Washington, D.C.
 His press secretary, James Brady, was shot in the attack, leaving him paralyzed.
 An assassination attempt of President Bill Clinton was carried out in 1994, which involved gunfire towards the White House; the perpetrator was sentenced to 40 years in prison.
-In 1984, Henry Liu was assassinated.
-Another example of political violence was 1985 MOVE bombing by the Philadelphia Police Department during an armed battle with MOVE, a black liberation organization.
+In 1984, writer and journalist Henry Liu was assassinated.
+Another example of political violence was 1985 MOVE bombing by the Philadelphia Police Department during an armed battle with MOVE, a Black liberation organization.
 A bomb in Oklahoma City killed 168 individuals in 1995, which the FBI described as the country's worst act of domestic terrorism.
-The bomb was set up by Timothy McVeigh, who held anti-government views.
-Tennessee Democratic state senator Tommy Burks was assassinated by a Republican rival in 1998, when he was running for re-election.
+The bomb was set up by Timothy McVeigh, who held antigovernment views.
+Tennessee Democratic state senator Tommy Burks was assassinated by a Republican rival in 1998, when he was running for reelection.